5jt/Tatin/docs/source/user-commands-publish.md

 !!! detail inline end "Package downloads"

-    A package request might be one person taking a quick look, or several team members§ deploying the package in multiple projects, with all but the first request served from the Tatin client cache.
+    A package request might be one person taking a quick look, or several team members deploying the package in multiple projects, with all but the first request served from the Tatin client cache.
     No way to know.